Dr. John Robinson, Contributor

 It is an acquired skill but even the most skilled physician can have difficulty in measuring the exact speed of the reflex.
 The Thyroflex® has helped to make the use of reflex speed assessment for thyroid disorders even more accurate, helping you to optimize your thyroid medication dose and your personal metabolism.

 The Thyroflex® was designed by Konrad Kail, PA, ND and Daryl Turner, PhD after years of research.
 It was produced for medical use by 2007 and has been helping thousands of patients all over the world ever since.
 Understanding that reflex speed has been used in thyroid disease diagnosis and treatment, they brought this time-tested medical tool into the 21st century with accurate and reproducible computer-aided technology.
 The Thyroflex® accurately examines the brachioradialis reflex speed, a reflex found near your elbow that makes your wrist move up and down.
 Because your reflexes are associated with your metabolism, they are also associated with your thyroid function, the master of metabolism.
 The Thyroflex® also determines your RMR, or resting metabolic rate, which is the amount of calories your body is burning at rest.
-This is the same thing the Revue® machine does, except it is using a calculation based off of your reflex speed.
+This is the same thing the Revue® machine does, except it is using a calculation based on your reflex speed.

 Explore http://www.nitekmedical.com/thyroflex.html for more information on this cutting-edge medical test.